AbsaOSS/atum-service/README.md

 ### Run Unit Tests
 Use the `test` command to execute all tests, skipping all Integration tests.
-- requires java 8 & based on sbt alias solution - exclude active
+- requires java 8
 ```
 sbt "project agent" test "project model" test
 ```
 ```
 sbt "project database" test
 ```
-- requires java 11 & based on sbt custom command solution - system property not set
+- requires java 11
 ```
 sbt "project server" test
 ```

 ### Run Integration Tests
-Use the `testDB` command to execute all tests marked as Integration tests in `database` module, skipping all other tests.
+Use the `testDB` command to execute all Integration tests in `database` module, skipping all other tests and modules
-- requires java 8 & based on sbt alias solution
+- requires java 8
 ```
 sbt testDB
 ```

-Use the `testIT` command to execute all tests marked as Integration tests, skipping all other tests.
+Use the `testIT` command to execute all Integration tests, skipping all other test types.
-- requires java 11 & based on sbt custom command solution
+- requires java 11
 ```
 sbt testIT
 ```